 Some authors look for visual cues to help create setting and characters.
 Most call it research.
 I call it antiques hunting.
 THE FACE OF THE GALLIANO CLUB To build the Galliano Club series, I have my grandfather’s account books from when he was City Marshall, as well...

 True Story I met my husband at a Memorial Day picnic.
 After burgers and hot dogs, our host hauled out Trivial Pursuit.
 Teams were assembled and a fierce no-holds-barred game ensued.
 To my chagrin, his team won.
 Nonetheless, when he called a few weeks later, we made a...

 ONCE UPON A TIME My hometown of Rome, New York, was a close-knit community where almost everyone was Italian, Irish, or Polish and a Roman Catholic.
 Five hours away from New York City and the Statue of Liberty by train, the city was surrounded by dairy farms, with...

 What??!!
 A new historical mystery series?
 But, but . . .
 Read on.
 One of my earliest memories is of my grandfather coming home from Revere Copper and Brass, yelling “Ann!”
 When my grandmother replied, he inevitably came back with “Huh?” the first sign of the...

 At my induction into the Rome Arts Hall of Fame in 2019, I was asked if I would ever write a mystery set in Rome.
 And so I have, sort of.

-My thanks go to Arthur Simmons III, Executive Director of the Rome Historical Society, James R. Guy, president of Rome’s historic Galliano Club, and the board of the Rome Arts Hall of Fame for putting ideas in my head.
+My thanks go to Arthur Simmons III, Executive Director of the Rome Historical Society, James R. Guy, president of Rome’s historic Galliano Club, the Oneida County Historical Society, and the board of the Rome Arts Hall of Fame for putting ideas in my head.